tallenj/si507_w23_final_project/README.md

 - folium

 Using the .ipynb file:
-- There are 7 functions and 1 class, run all of these first
+- There are 7 functions and 1 class, run all of these first.
-- There is one cell at the bottom that creates three outputs
+- There is one cell at the bottom that creates three outputs.
-  - Uncomment i80_route_map to see the route; used to compare to Google Maps
+  - Uncomment i80_route_map to see the route; used to compare to Google Maps.
-  - Uncomment i80_route_final_web_map to see the final output of this program
+  - Uncomment i80_route_final_web_map to see the final output of this program.
-  - A .html file is created when this cell is ran titled i80_route_final_web_map
+  - A .html file is created when this cell is ran titled i80_route_final_web_map.
-    - Use this in your browser
+    - Use this in your browser.